 What actually happens if I do over charge?

 Over charging forces lithium oxide to form on the cathode.
 The LFP cathode is, well, lithium iron phosphate.
-By causing an over charge you have now converted some of the lithium iron phosphate to Lithium oxide, not good!
-There is no reconversion or fixing this situation and the cell is now irreversibly damaged.
+By causing an over charge you have now converted some of the lithium iron phosphate to Lithium oxide and this is not good.
+There is no reconversion or fixing this situation and the cell is now irreversibly damaged and capacity has been diminished.
 Even slight over charging episodes can cause increases in internal resistance and cause a loss of capacity.

-No matter how much I try to explain the confusion between the what the Chinese mean in their manuals, and the reality, folks still don’t seem to believe or trust what I have to say about properly charging LiFePO4 with typical lead acid charging equipment.
+No matter how much I try to explain the confusion between the what the Chinese mean in their manuals, and the reality, folks still don’t seem to believe or trust what I have to say about safely charging LiFePO4, for optimal cycle life, with typical lead acid charging equipment.

 Question to Winston Battery:

 Q: If a 12V nominal 4S battery is charged to 3.65V per cell or 14.6V at a .3C charge rate how long can the constant voltage stage be held at 14.6V before cell damage begins to occur?